Hastings Center News

 Dr. Fauci on Public Trust in Science

-Dr. Anthony Fauci explored the ethical issues raised by the erosion of trust in science in a virtual discussion hosted by The Hastings Center on November 19.
-The nation’s top infectious diseases official and Hastings president Mildred Solomon looked at how we can improve public understanding of complex issues in ways particularly suited to problem-solving and respectful dialogue.
+Dr. Anthony Fauci and Mildred Solomon explored the ethical issues raised by the erosion of trust in science in a virtual discussion hosted by The Hastings Center on November 19.
+The nation’s top infectious diseases official and the Hastings president looked at how we can improve public understanding of complex scientific issues in this highly polarized, fraught time.

 Following the recent announcements that two Covid-19 are about 95 percent effective, Fauci and Solomon discussed the proper balance between safety and speed in the development of vaccines and new therapeutics.
 Specifically, in the speed to develop these and other vaccines, should people be concerned that there was a sacrifice of safety?

 Fauci asserted that the answer is no. “That speed itself is a reflection of scientific advances,” he said.
 “In other words, the technology of making a vaccine is not your grandfather’s technology.”
-He also spoke about the process of deciding whether or not a vaccine works and said it is trustworthy.
+He also spoke about the process of deciding whether or not a vaccine works.
 Before a vaccine can be approved by the U.S. Food and Drug Administration, he said, it is evaluated by an independent monitoring board “beholden to no one, not to the President, not to the [drug] company.”

 After quipping that the answer is for others to decide, Fauci gave a four-point answer: he bases his work on solid data and evidence, he is transparent, he is not aligned with any ideology or political position, and when he doesn’t know the answer to a question, he says so.